Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Model Interpretation

 where $\phi_0$ is the average value of $\hat y$ for all of the spectra, $\phi_i$ is the SHAP value for coefficient $i$, and $M$ is the total number of coefficients per spectrum.
 Therefore, each SHAP value directly measures the impact of the selected coefficient on the inference of $\hat y$ for a given star.
 We refer the interested reader to \citet{shapley_lundberg2017unified} for further details on the calculation of SHAP values.

-To decide which spectral coefficients contain the majority of information about the carbon abundance, we calculate the Pearson Correlation coefficient for each coefficient and the carbon abundance for the entire testing sample.
-We find that the second, third, fifth and sixth BP coefficients have the highest absolute Pearson Correlation coefficients.
-Therefore we check to ensure that our XGBoost model gives high SHAP values for these coefficients for carbon-enhanced stars.

 We calculate the SHAP values for all of the spectra in our testing sample.
-Figure \ref{fig:shap} shows how the SHAP values relate to the carbon abundance for the four selected coefficients that have the largest Pearson Correlation coefficients.
-Specifically, we have the [C/Fe] on the x-axis and the SHAP values on the y-axis.
-We show the points colored by the coefficient's value.
-As large positive SHAP values indicate that the given coefficient increased the probability that the star is carbon enhanced, it is expected that stars with [C/Fe]>+0.7 should have higher SHAP values than carbon-normal stars.
-We find that the XGBoost model is able to pick up this sensitivity, in that the SHAP values for these coefficients are large and positive for carbon-enhanced stars.
-Although there are some coefficients were the SHAP value is negative for a carbon-enhanced star, these stars may still be classified as carbon-enhanced based on the value of other coefficients.
-Similarly, these are many carbon-normal stars that have positive SHAP values, but the combined effect of all of the other coefficients effectively decrease the probability of the star being carbon enhanced, so that the false positive rate is not exceedingly high.
-Given the positive correlation between [C/Fe] and the SHAP value, it is likely that XGBoost model is using the carbon information in the spectra to determine whether a given star is carbon enhanced rather than using another confounding variable.
+Figure \ref{fig:shap} shows how the SHAP values relate to the carbon abundance and coefficient value for four BP coefficients.
+These coefficients were selected because they have the largest SHAP values of all the BP and RP coefficients.
+Specifically, we have the [C/Fe] on the y-axis, and the coefficient value on the x-axis.
+The points are colored by the SHAP values.
+The bottom panel shows [C/Fe] as a function of the summation of the four SHAP values.
+As large positive SHAP values indicate that the given coefficient increased the probability that the star is carbon enhanced, it is expected that stars with [C/Fe] > +0.7 should have higher SHAP values than carbon-normal stars.
+We find that the \texttt{XGBoost} model is able to pick up this sensitivity, in that the SHAP values for these coefficients are generally large and positive for carbon-enhanced stars.
+Although there are some coefficients where the SHAP value is negative for a carbon-enhanced star, these stars may still be classified as carbon enhanced based on the value of other coefficients.
+Similarly, there are many carbon-normal stars that have individual positive SHAP values, but the combined effect of all of the other coefficients effectively decreases the probability of the star being carbon enhanced (see the bottom panel), so that the false positive rate is not exceedingly high.
+Given the positive correlation between [C/Fe] and the SHAP value, it is likely that \texttt{XGBoost} model is using the carbon information in the spectra to determine whether a given star is carbon enhanced rather than using another confounding variable.